earthly/earthly/CONTRIBUTING.md

 Updates to fsutils must first be vendored into buildkit, then updated under `go.mod`; additional docs and scripts exist in the buildkit repo.

+Note that for record-keeping purposes, contributors are encouraged to manually sqaush their commits before merging a PR on our buildkit fork, as well as leave a comment showing a corresponding PR in `earthly/earthly` using that buildkit version with passing test cases.

 ## Gotchas

 ### Auth